oiraqi/paradigms/P4-Extensibility/README.md

-# Extensibility and Reactivity: Functional and Reactive Programming
+# Extensibility and Reactivity: Reactive Programming
 ## Table of Contents
 - The Windows Case Study
 - The Observer Design Pattern